Admission Requirements

 The department does not admit students from outside Johns Hopkins University who intend to work only for an M.A.
 However, it does offer this degree as an intermediate step toward the Ph.D. or as a final degree to some of those who do not complete their doctoral work.

-Beyond the general university requirements, the department requires for the master’s degree either two years of satisfactory graduate course work or one year of satisfactory graduate course work and an acceptable master’s essay.
+Beyond the general university requirements, the department requires for the master’s degree two years of satisfactory graduate course work.